Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Multiparameter colored partition category

-is an isomorphism.
 Let $d$ be a colored $(k,l)$-partition diagram.
 It is easy to observe that $d$ admits a decomposition

 where $d'$ is a $(k,l)$-partition diagram (i.e. a diagram in which all colors are equal to the identity color).

 From \cite[Theorem~1]{Comes}, we know that $d'$ is in the image of $F$.
-Also, by the definition of $F$, tensor products of powers of dot morphism are in the image of $F$, so every $d$ is in the image of $F$.
+Also, by the definition of $F$, partition diagrams appearing on the left and right of the decomposition~\eqref{al:decom} are the images of some tensor products of powers of the dot morphism, so every $d$ is in the image of $F$.
 Therefore $F$ is full.

 We show that $F$ is faithful by proving